alissonfabiano/simple-date-range-calendar/README.md

 # React Date Range Calendar

 **React Date Range Calendar** is a flexible and customizable date range calendar component for React applications.
 This library allows you to easily select date ranges with an intuitive interface, offering several themes out-of-the-box with full support for creating your own themes.
+You can also customize the appearance directly via props such as `borderRadius` and `width`.

 ## Installation